Graham Savage

-Sir (Edward) Graham Savage CB (born 31 August 1886 – 18 May 1981) was an English civil servant who largely invented the concept of comprehensive schools and originated the phrase.
+Sir (Edward) Graham Savage CB (31 August 1886 – 18 May 1981) was an English civil servant who largely invented the concept of comprehensive schools and originated the phrase.

 Early life

-Born Erpingham, Savage was the son of Edward Graham Savage and Mary Matilda Dewey, teachers at the Upper Sheringham elementary (primary) school.
+Born in Erpingham, Savage was the son of Edward Graham Savage and Mary Matilda Dewey, teachers at the Upper Sheringham elementary (primary) school.
 He was the eldest in the family and had two brothers and two sisters.
 He attended Upper Sheringham School, King Edward VI Middle School, Norwich (merged with the Presbyterian School to become the City of Norwich School) and Downing College, Cambridge.
-He gained first in Part 1 of the Natural Science Tripos in 1905 and in Part 2 of the Historical Tripos in 1906.
+He gained firsts in Part 1 of the Natural Science Tripos in 1905 and in Part 2 of the Historical Tripos in 1906.

 Career

 He became a schoolteacher and later an educational administrator.
 He became an education officer for London County Council.

 He was a tutor at Bede College, Durham then assistant master at St. Andrews College, Toronto and Tewfikieh School, Cairo.
 He became a lecturer at Khedivial Training College, Egypt.
 From 1914 to 1919 he served in the Royal West Kent Regiment in Gallipoli, becoming a captain then a major.
 He was injured at Ypres.
 After the war he was assistant master at Eton College.